drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12-07  9:13_ https://english.stackexchange.com/questions/52009/in-person-equivalent-for-inanimate-objects says no to "in person".
+But what about 	"surveillance capitalism (Zuboff, 2019), in the form of Google, Facebook and others, sweeps up their data to predict, target and shape their behavior."

 _12-05 16:39_ "High-jumper, Dick Fosbury flings/heaves self over the bar".
 Which is it?